Impact of Water Users Associations on Water and Land Productivity, Equity and Food Security in Tajikistan

 The midterm report draws on a household survey conducted in February and March 2016 to bring insights to the three research components.

-The final report will be published in mid-2018.
-We hope that you will delve into the exciting and broadly-applicable findings!
+The final report was published in September 2018.
+We hope that you will delve into the exciting and broadly applicable findings!

 - Impacts Assessments without True Baselines: Assessing the Relative Effects of Training on the Performance of Water User Associations in Southern Tajikistan.
 Soumya Balasubramanya, Joseph P. G. Price, and Theodore M. Horbulyk, Water Economics and Policy.
 January 2018.

-- Cultivating the Habits of Efficient Water Management in Central Asia.
-Soumya Balasubramanya.
-Agrilinks Blog.
-January 2018.
+Efficient Water Management in Central Asia.
+Soumya Balasubramanya, Inter Press Service.
+February 2018.